Solutions for the Past, Present and Future

 Positive pressure ventilation poses many of the same challenges to firefighters today as the tactic did 30 years ago.
 We solved those issues when designing our very first PPV fan and those solutions have proven to solve the new problems faced by firefighters as well.
 We knew that our PPV Fans had to…

 “Why would anyone buy a fan that weighs more than 100 pounds?”
-This was Joan’s question to Ken after she had seen a 100+ pound fan at a tradeshow.
+This was the question posed to Ken, our previous Production Manager, after seeing a 100+ pound fan at a tradeshow.
 As an experienced firefighter, Ken answered, “Because they haven’t lifted it yet.”

 - be light enough to lift;